Skip to main content

 Browse Datasets

-1. Navigate to Data > Datasets to browse all Datasets within the application.
+1. Navigate to Data > Datasets to browse all datasets within the application.

-• Name — The name assigned to the Dataset.
+• Name — The name assigned to the dataset.

-• Type — Notes if it a Managed or a Live Connect Dataset.
+• Type — Notes if it a Managed or a Live Connect dataset.

 • Statusactive (ready to create visualizations), draft (dataset is still loading), or failed (dataset is not properly loaded).